peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 | **error** | The value SHOULD be assigned one of the error types as specified in the {{RFC6749}} [Section 5.2](https://tools.ietf.org/html/rfc6749#section-5.2) or the others as defined in table below  | {{RFC7519}} Section 4.1.7 |
 | **error_description** | Text in human-readable form that offers more details to clarify the nature of the error encountered (for instance, changes in some attributes, reasons for revocation, other).  | {{RFC7519}} Section 4.1.7 |

-The Status Assertion Error object data schema is inspired by the errors defined in {{RFC6749}}; errors parameter values defined in {{RFC6749}} and the following error codes MUST be supported:
+The `error` parameter values provided in {{RFC6749}} SHOULD be included and the following values MUST be supported:

 | Error Parameter Value | Description | Reference |
 | --- | --- | --- |